 To discover more about the history of Nassau Hall please visit Mudd Library's Architecture of Nassau Hall blog.
 During the restoration, the bronze Class of 1879 tigers flanking the front steps will be boxed for protection.
 To find other tigers around campus, please visit Princetoniana's Tigers prowl around Princeton Campus.

-It's been about four months since the project started and a few key pieces restored offsite are beginning to move back into place.
 On September 13 the weather vane was reinstalled and we are happy to report it is able to move again!